 Solid walls act very differently.
 Solid walls rely on the thickness and breathability of the walls to remain dry.
 When driving rain hits a solid wall, the outer skin of brickwork will become saturated.
 When it becomes saturated, additionally rain will not penetrate the wall and will only runoff; when the driving rain stops, the wall must breathe to allow any moisture within to evaporate out.

 This means that solid walls are a lot more susceptible to penetrating dampness than any defects to the wall.
 The damp may be able to penetrate right through the wall, causing moisture internally within the property.
 These defects can be anything such as receded mortar or spalling brickwork.
-Additionally, a porous mortar should be used between the brickwork to allow the wall to dry and moisture evaporate.
+Additionally, a porous mortar should be used between the brickwork to allow the wall to dry and moisture to evaporate.
 At Prinsegate Chartered Surveyors, we tend to see much more damp in solid-walled buildings because of this.

 Defects to the roof structure can be a significant cause of penetrating damp.
 Missing tiles or dropped slates can allow penetrating damp in the loft structure and then into the house’s internal areas.
 The roof structure is always a susceptible area for wood rots due to an exposed location and exposed wood.
 This means it is vital to keep all tiles or slates in good condition.
 As soon as it is noticed that one has slipped or eroded, it should be replaced.